How Cell Phones are Cloned and How To Stop it From Happening To You

 - More and/or unusual call activity on your bill.

-If you do suspect unfair play, there are a couple of other checks you can make.
+If you do suspect foul play there are a couple of other things you can check.

 If you use Android, use Google Find my Phone to see where it thinks you are.
 If you use iPhone, use iCloud to do the same.
 These are not exact, but they should at least offer a clue if your phone has been cloned by someone in a different country.
 However, this will only work if location is enabled on the phone.